 Texas waterways and ports support approximately 1,170,000 jobs and contribute $264 billion to the state’s economy.
 These lucrative jobs hold great potential for professional growth and advancement in the maritime transportation industry.

-Note: Below are starting salaries in Texas.
+Note: Below are starting salaries in the Texas Gulf Coast region.
 Salaries for these positions greatly increase within the Houston region, where there is high vessel traffic.

-All maritime transportation courses with NAUT rubric are held at the
+All maritime transportation courses with the NAUT rubric are held at the

 3700 Old Highway 146

-Graduates of the Maritime program who apply for a US Coast Guard license will be required to meet professional requirements, which include drug testing.
+Graduates of the Maritime program who apply for a US Coast Guard license must meet professional requirements that include drug testing.